Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: Instantaneous
 You sink into the earth, traveling through the uncountable layers of ancient death to rise from another plot.
 You use 2 *(3m)* of your movement to step magically into a Large or larger area of loose earth and emerge in an unoccupied space within 1 *(1.5m)* of any Large or large area of loose earth within 12 *(18m)*.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, the duration becomes 1 minute (concentration), and you may repeat this transportation ability as a bonus action on each of your turns for the duration.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the duration becomes 1 minute (concentration), and you may repeat this transportation ability as a bonus action on each of your turns for the duration.
 - **Classes**: Cleric, Druid, Ranger, Sorcerer *(Source: CS)*